 Leverage multiple communication channels

-Each person/business has their preferred communication channel.
+Each person/business has its preferred communication channel.
 Some want to be contacted through email, some want to get on a call, while some through their social media network.
 Instead of focusing on just one channel, exhaust all of them to have a better chance of getting an appointment from your prospect.

 Build a rapport

 Although your ultimate goal is to make them into paying customers, avoid hard-selling to your prospects.
 Don’t appear too eager in booking an appointment.
 Instead, build trust by genuinely connecting with them by asking thoughtful questions.
 Know what their concerns and needs are.
 These questions will also help you see things from their perspective.
 It will also help you determine whether they are a good fit for what you are offering.